UTexas

 Explore basic functions of the script and language, how hieroglyphic texts are structured, and how the rich Classic Maya iconographic tradition interacts with and complements the textual tradition.
 Four lecture hours a week for one semester.
 Prerequisite: Indigenous Languages of Latin America 406.

 LAL 611C.
-Intensive Indigenous Language of Latin America II.
+Topics in Intensive Indigenous Language of Latin America II.

 Continuation in the study of an indigenous language of Latin America.
 Designed to introduce students to advanced subjects in grammar and vocabulary and develop advanced conversation, reading, and writing skills as a foundation for further study.
 The equivalent of six lecture hours a week for one semester.
 May be repeated for credit when the topics vary.
 Prerequisite: Indigenous Languages of Latin America 601C with a grade of at least C.